FaultyTwo/IC8255A-arduino-lib/README.md

 ```C
 void write(char port, uint8_t data);
 ```
-Write a byte data to the port.
+Write a byte data to a port.

 **^Choosing non-existing ports won't write the data**

 ```C
 void write_c(bool upper, uint8_t data);
 ```
-Write a nibble to upper (PC4 to PC7) or lower (PC0 to PC3).<br>
+Write a nibble to upper (PC4 to PC7) or lower (PC0 to PC3) port of port C.<br>
-Recommended using this method when upper and lower ports of port C use opposite data directions.
+Recommended using this method when upper and lower ports of port C use opposite data directions to each other.

 ```C
 void write_pin(char port, uint8_t pin, bool data);